Backpacker's social media post for farm work sparks controversy amongst sleazy comments

-A young backpacker's innocent social media post looking for local farm work in New Zealand has took a nasty turn.
+A young backpacker's innocent social media post looking for local farm work in New Zealand has taken a nasty turn.

 The Finnish woman took to NZ Farming's Facebook page to post a selfie of herself in work clothes describing herself as a "hardworking farmhand/machine operator" with a farming background and looking for work.